spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/1-polyglot/2-polyglot-python-task.md

 <!--IMPORTANT-->

-Since the Python script is not managed by `Spring Cloud Task`, is the user's responsibility to manage and update the progress with the Data Flow database.
+Since the Python script is not managed by `Spring Cloud Task`, it is the user's responsibility to manage and update the progress with the Data Flow database.

 <!--END_IMPORTANT-->

-To parse the input arguments and to manage its state in Data Flow, the custom script can leverage the following utilities:
+To parse the input arguments and to manage its state in Data Flow, the custom script uses the following utilities:

-- The [task_status.py](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/polyglot/polyglot-python-task/util/task_status.py) helps to access and update the Data Flow `TASK_EXECUTION` table in order to reflects task's life cycle changes.
+- The [task_status.py](https://github.com/spring-cloud/spring-cloud-dataflow-samples/blob/master/dataflow-website/recipes/polyglot/polyglot-python-task/util/task_status.py) helps to access and update the Data Flow `TASK_EXECUTION` table in order to reflect task's life cycle events.
 The `TaskStatus` class takes `task id` and `sqlalchemy url` arguments, computed from the command line arguments and provides API for setting the task status to `running`, `completed` or `failed(with exitCode, errorMessage)`.
   To access the Data Flow database, the `task_status` uses the following launch arguments, automatically provided by Data Flow on every task launch:

   ```bash